 It is not surprising that no archaeological evidence has been found for the Shaolin Monastery at Jiulian Mountain.
 Even in modern times before the northern Shaolin Monastery was restored by the present Chinese government and the site of the Quanzhow Shaolin Monastery found, many people, including many Chinese, though that the Shaolin Monastery was only a myth, without concrete reality.

 Miu Hein was the only lay person amongst the Five Shaolin Ancestors.
 He escaped to Guangdong where he spread his Shaolin specialty, the Shaolin Flower Set.
 His only daughter, Miu Chui Fa, a lady kungfu master, was one of the two female disciples of Chee Seen, the other being Li Choi Ping.
-Miu Choi Fa's third son was Fong Sai Yoke.
+Miu Choi Fa's son was Fong Sai Yoke.

 According to the southern Shaolin tradition, once a year disciples engaged in free sparring to choose the best ten fighters who would sit in ten special chairs on both flanks of the monastery hall.
 (This tradition was carried on by my master Sifu Ho Fatt Nam, but was later discontinued.)
 The “ten great disciples”, or “sap tai tei tze”, of the Venerable Chee Seen were the Venerable Harng Yien, the Venerable Sam Tuck, Hoong Hei Khoon, Luk Ah Choy, Miu Choi Fa, Thoong Chein Kern, Lin Swee Hin, Fong Sai Yoke, Li Choi Ping and Ma Ling Yi.
 Please see more information below.